pik3d/19en/README.md

 2D/3D - Points| Lines| Body can be added to the 3D-scene.

-Starting from version 20 data processing is extended by __Eigen/Singular Values Decomposition__ of Matrix and Regression analyses based on <a href='https://commons.apache.org/proper/commons-math/'>"The Apache Commons Mathematics Library"</a>.
+Starting from version 20 data processing is extended by __Eigen/Singular Values Decomposition__ of Matrix and Regression analyses based on <a href='https://archive.apache.org/dist/commons/math/binaries/commons-math3-3.6.1-bin.zip'>"The Apache Commons Mathematics Library 3.61"</a>.

 The framework has simple but effective 2D-graphics tools for displaying columns and rows of matrices.
 Simple graph-editor can add text, lines, figures to chart.